Flora Drummond: Retirement from direct action

 Flora and Joseph Drummond divorced in 1922 and later that year she married a cousin, Alan Simpson.
 Alan was killed during an air-raid in 1944.
-Five years previously, Drummond had written a series of articles about her life (entitled 'My campaigning days') for the Aberdeen People's Journal.
+Five years previously, Drummond had written a series of articles about her life (entitled 'My campaigning days') for The Aberdeen People's Journal.

-Flora returned to Arran, was denied the permission to build a cottage and so lived in a makeshift corrugated iron roofed shed, until her neighbours took her in when she became ill, and she died in 1949 following a stroke at the age of 70.
+Flora returned to Arran but was denied permission to build a cottage and so lived in a makeshift corrugated iron roofed shed, until her neighbours took her in when she became ill.
+She died in Carradale on 17 January 1949, following a stroke at the age of 70.

 Posthumous recognition

 In 2001 a headstone was placed for the 'Suffragette General' on her grave in Kintyre.
 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.